sociomantic-tsunami/sociomantic/Code of Conduct/README.md

-# Sociomantic Code of Conduct v1.2.1
+# Sociomantic Code of Conduct v1.2.2

 Our Code of Conduct is intended to create a safe and enjoyable working atmosphere for our employees internally as well as our fellow beings externally as well.

 # Change Log

+## v1.2.2

+ * Adjusted the Consequences section to include the potential (and more common consequence) of warning(s).

 ## v1.2.1